Accessibility

 Inclusion steering committee

-Since 2015, we’ve been working with an external Inclusion Steering Committee to guide our work towards making provincial parks welcoming and enjoyable for all park users.
-As part of the Commitment to Inclusion we seek to better understand what parks users need to feel psychologically and physically safe and comfortable when visiting provincial parks.
+Since 2015, we’ve been working with an external Inclusion Steering Committee, to help us make parks welcoming for all visitors.
+We seek to better understand what visitors need so they can feel psychologically and physically safe and comfortable in parks.

 Member organizations include: